 With your thumb, wrist and palm in the right position, your fingers should naturally be in the right position.

 But let?s take a look at how your fingers should be fretting (pushing on) the strings.
+Note that fretting strings can be quite a challenge if you’re used to playing guitar with long nails.

 How to Fret (Push On) the Strings